AAA3A-AAA3A/AAA3A-cogs/README.rst

 * Thanks to Nado on Discord and Flame for giving me the solution to fix my repo, which Downloader could not update anymore!

+* Thanks to amyrinbot on GitHub for a part of the GetDocs cog's code!

 -------
 LICENSE
 -------